Workday/vizzy/README.md

 `brew services start postgresql`

 ### Setup
+Fork the repository.
+Then clone your fork: `git clone https://github.com/<your-name>/vizzy.git`

 Vizzy uses Rails 5.1 encrypted secrets for its configuration.
 From the Vizzy project directory, run these commands

 Generate the encrypted secrets file and key.